-DeakinAir is the Deakin's new video portal, kind of like an internal YouTube service where you can browse 'public' video content.
+DeakinAir is Deakin's video portal, kind of like an internal YouTube service where you can browse 'public' video content.
 At the moment it is seeded with 'public' content as seen on the Deakin YouTube channel.

 Your unit chair may encourage you to create a video as part of an assignment or assessable item - – DeakinAir provides a neat mechanism for you to contribute your own video content to teaching sites in DeakinSync and other web-based products.
-You can make short, snappy webcam recordings that you may be encouraged to introduce yourself to your tutors or lecturers, offer reflections on topical interests, or simply deliver video assignments as the teaching cycle unfolds.
+You can make short, snappy camera recordings that you may be encouraged to introduce yourself to your tutors or lecturers, offer reflections on topical interests, or simply deliver video assignments as the teaching cycle unfolds.

 A number of user guides for DeakinAir are available via the links below that may guide you in your use, providing a media-rich experience for your studies.